Takeaways

 After you purchase your new home, you will most likely maintain an escrow account for the life of your mortgage.
 Your escrow account is where you will deposit funds for your estimated property taxes and various insurance payments.

-What is Included in Mortgage Payment?
+What Is Included in Mortgage Payments?

 When playing with your budget to determine home affordability, part of the calculus should be factoring in all the payments that go into a mortgage payment.
 Do not be caught off guard by only including your mortgage principal and interest payments.
 Many more costs will make up your monthly mortgage, and these costs will go into an escrow account.